Gizmo640/Gizmo640.github.io/README.md

-# Example-Website
+# PersonalWebsite
-This repository has an example website that leads to more examples web pages.
+This will be a personal project to build a website for my self.
+It will be like a blog.
+Thank you.